What types of jobs and employers are there in property?

 Property is divided into three types:

-- commercial (any property with a business use, ranging from shops and offices to warehouses)
+- commercial (any property with a business use, ranging from shops and offices to warehouses and hotels)

 Property firms specialise in one, a couple or all of these markets.
 Property professionals often specialise in one of these markets.